one-among-us/data/people/yumao/page.en.md

 During that time, Yumao got many mental supports.
 She described the care from Neko like this:

 > "Even those things were dark and painful, which had been hidden, you still observed and felt them.
-Maybe you understanded more then myself.
+Maybe you understood more than myself.
 How wonderful...
 You also found my scattered identity, then lifted me out of abyss.
-That was the first time I was been touched by others."
+That was the first time I was touched by others."

 However, they were forced to separate.
 After that, Neko was brought back to Yunnan by family, and was sent to correctional school (a "school" which uses punishments on students to force them to conform).